shib0li/THIS-ODE/README.md

 In our paper, we conduct our experiments on 4 real-world tasks and 1 synthetic task.
 For each task, we evaluate all the methods on two settings: ***extrapolation*** and ***interpolation***.

 You should download original raw datasets([FitRec](https://cseweb.ucsd.edu/~jmcauley/datasets.html#google_local), [Time series events](https://github.com/snudatalab/TATD)) into the `data/raw/(domain)` folders and use the notebooks provided to process the data.
-If propoerly processed, the data used for training and testing should appear in the `data/processed/BeijingAirExtrap.pickle` for example
+If propoerly processed, the data used for training and testing should appear as the `data/processed/BeijingAirExtrap.pickle` for example

 ```
 data/